 - Yellow-lens goggles to improve contrast under artificial light

-- Quick dinner at the Mauselaine mountain restaurant, or save tartes flambées for the village later
+- Quick dinner at the Mauselaine chalet, or save tartes flambées for the village later

 For a weekend, the combo afternoon ski + spa break + night ski has become a classic.
 Also ideal for parents who want to ski while the kids sleep back at the chalet under a partner’s watch.